Today I am so happy to welcome Charlotte Foreman from Best Chick Lit with her Books and Holidays Guest Post.

 What Is The Perfect Holiday Read?

-When embarking on a summer holiday, good book is sure to be found in the majority of people’s suitcases.
+When embarking on a summer holiday, a good book is sure to be found in the majority of people’s suitcases.
 Some are chronic bookworms and will shoehorn acollection of the latest must-reads into their bag, while others display heroic levels of self-control by saving anovel they’ve been dying to read all year just for their trip.

 Whatever the motivation, a holiday is universally known as a time to kick back, relax and, if you’re that way inclined, read bucket loads– whether you’re sunbathing on a mile-long stretch of white sand or slumming it in the wilderness.
 But, and for me this is a big but, is there a perfect genre of book to take with you?
 I realiseeveryone’s reading tastes differ massively but should holiday-goers forgo their day-to-day favourites in thequest for R and R reading perfection?